 The second event is a USKK and PKC sanctioned tournament for all competitors typically held each spring.

 Kobudo (weapons) Meaning "old martial way", kobudo is the weapons tradition of Okinawa.
 Banned from owning weapons, the people of ancient Okinawa adapted farm implements for use as weapons for personal protection.
-The Kosho-kai kobudo program consists of traditional kata and training drills with the bo, jo, sai, tonfa, kama, and nunchaku.
+The Kosho-kai kobudo program consists of traditional kata and training drills with the bo, jo, sai, tonfa, kama, nitanbo, and nunchaku.
 In addition, kobudo students train in chanbarra, free-sparring with foam padded weapons and protective equipment.
-Kobudo classes are available to karate students who have achieved a blue belt or higher for an additional cost of $20.00 for twelve classes.
+Kobudo classes are available to karate students who have achieved a yellow belt or higher for an additional cost of $20.00 for eight-week session.

 Women's Self Defense (Rape/Sexual Violence Prevention).
 We are proud to offer a practical self-defense course designed especially for women that focuses on effective techniques and strategies against sexual predators.
 First students are introduced to the four stages of sexual assault: identify an ususpecting target, subdue the target, exhaust the target, and execute the assault.
 Next, they learn effective verbal, psychological, and physical strategies for dealing with an assailant within each of these stages including awareness and avoidance techniques.
 Lessons are reinforced through discussion, reflex development drills, and rapid reviews.
 Unlike most women's self defense courses that teach a collection of unrelated techniques, our programteaches a cohesive framework based on solid research and feedback.
 It teaches skills that are easy to learn and to recall under stress.
 Additionally, any women can learn it regardless of age or athletic ability.
 The class meets once a week for eight weeks.
 The cost for this class is $80; additional family members are $40.
 For more information contact us.